pingcap/tidb-dashboard/README.md

    Currently the development server will not watch for Golang code changes, which means you must manually rebuild the Dashboard API Client if back-end code is updated (for example, you pulled latest change from the repository).

-### For Dashboard Backend Developer

-Since Dashboard is imported into PD as a GitHub module directly, it may not be very convenient if you frequently change the Dashboard backend implementation and rebuild the PD after each change.
-The recommended workflow is to build a standalone Dashboard binary as follows:

-TODO

-### For PD Developer

-TODO